$\tau$-perpendicular wide subcategories: Characterizing -perpendicular subcategories

 $(4\implies 1)$: The proof is analogous to that of $(3\implies 1)$. \end{proof}

 \begin{remark} We note that the equivalences between (3), (4), and (5) in Theorem~\ref{thm:mainA} can also be deduced from \cite[Corollary~6.8]{AP} in Asai and Pfeifer's work on ``wide intervals'' in the lattice of torsion classes.
 (They deduce this corollary after working with wide subcategories and torsion classes which are not necessarily functorially finite.)
-One of the main differences in our approach is that we have not explicitly made use of the ``brick labeling'' of the lattice of torsion classes. \end{remark}
+This yields a characterization of $\tau$-perpendicular subcategories using the ``brick labeling'' of the lattice of torsion classes, defined in \cite{asai_semibricks} for functorially finite torsion classes and in \cite{BCZ,DIRRT} for all torsion classes.
+Namely, let $\mathcal{T}$ be a functorially finite torsion class, and choose a set of cover relations of the form $\mathcal{U}_i \subsetneq \mathcal{T}$.
+Then $\left[ \bigcap_i \mathcal{U}_i,\mathcal{T}\right]$ is a ``wide interval'' by \cite[Theorem~5.2]{AP}.
+By definition, this means that the intersection $\mathcal{W} := \left(\bigcap_i \mathcal{U}_i\right)^\perp \cap \mathcal{T}$ is a wide subcategory.
+Now the torsion class $\bigcap_i \mathcal{U}_i$ is functorially finite by \cite[Theorem~3.14]{jasso} (see also \cite[Corollary~6.8]{AP}), and so the intersection $\mathcal{W}$ is a $\tau$-perpendicular subcategory by Theorem~\ref{thm:mainA}.
+Moreover, the simple objects of $\mathcal{W}$ are precisely the ``brick labels'' of the chosen cover relations by \cite[Theorem~4.2(3)]{AP}.
+Finally, all $\tau$-perpendicular subcategories will be of this form, again by \cite[Corollary~6.8]{AP} and Theorem~\ref{thm:mainA}. \end{remark}

 \begin{remark} Due to the equivalence between $\tau$-perpendicular and $\tau^{-1}$-perpendicular subcategories of $\mods\Lambda$, we will dispense with discussing the support $\tau^{-1}$-rigid case for the remainder of this paper.
 We nevertheless remark that the majority of our results can be restated for $\tau^{-1}$-perpendicular subcategories by applying Theorem~\ref{thm:mainA}. \end{remark}